How to Use This Textbook

 Openly-licensed learning modules introduce students to key concepts of film and Shakespeare studies.

-Welcome to Screening Shakespeare, an open-access web-based textbook written and designed by Alexa Alice Joubin based on her original research.
+Welcome to Screening Shakespeare, an open-access web-based textbook, enhanced by AI features.
+The online book is written and designed by Alexa Alice Joubin based on her original research.
 This book is officially part of the OER Commons, a hub for open educational resources.

 The openly-licensed learning modules in this Open Educational Resources (OER) introduce students to key concepts of film studies, such as mise-en-scène, cinematography, sound and music, and film theory within the context of film adaptations of Shakespeare’s plays.